stevekinney/redux-fundamentals/lessons/hooks-with-react-hooks.md

 - We could make a super generalized called `SET` where we set it a given number every time.
 - We could split the difference and have `INCREMENT` and `DECREMENT` and the have an action type that handles the edge cases.

+**A general rule**: Your actions should say what happened and not really have any opinions about what that means.
+Let your reducers figure that all out on your behalf.

-I like the third option.
+I like the first option.
 So, what would that look like?

 We can make a file called `actions.js`.